SEC’s Gensler on crypto

 In 2022, the EBA operated in a challenging and uncertain environment, mainly triggered by the Russian invasion of Ukraine.
 Other disruptive factors included the lingering effects of the COVID-19 pandemic, inflationary pressures and increasing supply chain concerns, interest rate volatility, and the fallout from Brexit.

-Despite these challenges, the EBA continued to deliver regulatory products against its work program, with particular attention to:
+Despite these challenges, the EBA continued to deliver regulatory products against its work programme, with particular attention to:

 - The full, faithful, and timely implementation of the Basel III framework to ensure the resilience of the EU banking sector.

 - Financial innovation and digital transformation, specifically the Digital Operational Resilience Act (DORA) and the Markets in Crypto-Assets Regulation (MiCAR) to ensure that the financial sector in the EU can stay resilient through a severe operational disruption, and to protect investors and preserve financial stability, while allowing innovation and fostering the attractiveness of the crypto-asset sector.

 - A sound regulatory and supervisory framework to support the transition towards a more sustainable economy, while ensuring that the banking sector remains resilient.